Last Updated on January 22, 2023

 The rawest truth is that calculating CR for your homebrew monsters will be hard because Challenge Rating isn’t even remarkably accurate for official Wizard’s content.
 CR doesn’t take anything besides level into account.
 It would help if you came up with a CR to ensure your monster block has a proficiency score.

 Wizards CR Table

-Wizards provided a CR table that gives approximate statistics for a monster of any CR.
+Wizards provided a CR table that gives approximate statistics for a monster of any Challenge Rating.
 These statistics show the Challenge Rating for a monster’s Armor Class, Hit Points, Attack Bonus, Damage Per Round, and Save DC.
-Remember that a

 Firstly, we’ll look at calculating a Monster’s Defensive CR.
 That is how easy it is to kill.
 The defensive CR is found by taking the average of the CR indicated by its HP and its AC.